Type of Glaucoma and Their Treatment

 • Primary open-angle glaucoma – Primary open-angle glaucoma is the most common type of glaucoma.
 It develops when the drainage system of the eye becomes blocked over time.
 IOP increases because the fluid cannot drain out of the eye.
 This kind of glaucoma occurs slowly, and people who suffer from primary open-angle glaucoma do not notice any signs for many years.
 A majority of Glaucoma patients experience no symptoms and no early warning signs.
 If the problem is not treated correctly, it can cause vision loss.
 The good news is that the problem usually responds to medication if it is caught at an early stage.
 Careprost eye drops are very effective in treating patients with glaucoma.

-• Closed-angle glaucoma—also called acute glaucoma or narrow-angle glaucoma —is very rare and different from open-angle glaucoma.
+• Closed-angle glaucoma—also called acute or narrow-angle glaucoma —is rare and different from open-angle glaucoma.
 In this type of glaucoma, damage to the eye (optic nerve) happens quickly due to increased intraocular pressure.

 • Normal tension glaucoma—Normal tension glaucoma develops when an IOP of less than 21mmHg still causes damage to the eye nerve.
 This type of glaucoma can also be called low-tension glaucoma.
 It is believed to be associated with poor blood flow to the optic nerve, which causes cell death (death of cells that carry impulses from the retina to the brain).
 This kind of glaucoma can be diagnosed by repeated examinations by eye specialists to determine optic nerve damage or vision loss.